 Becoming an ACNP requires some of the highest levels of education, experience, and licensure to work as an acute care nurse practitioner.
 Since ACNPs are essentially nurse practitioners with a specialization in acute care, they must first complete a 2-to-4-year degree program in nursing.
 Once they finish their initial schooling, they must sit for the NCLEX-RN exam.

 Once a nurse earns an RN license, there are some options.
-They can either work as an acute care RN for a few years to gain some experience or can continue with their schooling to become an advanced practice nurse (APN).
+They can either work as an acute care RN for a few years to gain some experience or can continue with their schooling to become an Advanced Practice Registered Nurse (APN).

 There are other requirements to becoming an ACNP: